 Although composition can vary from species to species, the major common compounds and essential oils found in the leaves fall into three basic and overlapping categories:

 Using sage leaf as a tea or supplement can be positively influential for women during menopausal years.
-This is a period of physiological adjustment to fluctuating hormones, mostly a decline in estrogen and progesterone as well as corresponding changes in various neurotransmitter functions.
+This is a period of physiological adjustment to fluctuating hormones, especially a decline in estrogen, in addition to corresponding changes in various neurotransmitter functions.

 The common sage leaf is a source of estrogenic flavonoids or phytoestrogens.
 These are natural plant constituents that, depending on dose amount, are known to mimic the functions of endogenous estrogens, specifically estradiol.